Junhua-Liao/VSOD/README.md

-## A Video Shot Occlusion Detection Algorithm Based on Depth Information
+## A Video Shot Occlusion Detection Algorithm Based on Abnormal Fluctuation of Depth Information

 This repository contains code and models for our paper: